KyleAsaff/InstagramElasticSearch/README.md

 #### main.rb

-Uses the Instagram API to create documents for ElasticSearch database with most popular media.
+Uses the Instagram API to create documents for ElasticSearch database with most popular media

 #### sense_queries.txt

-Includes the queries needed to find the most popular hashtags in the ElasticSearch database.
+Includes the queries needed to find the most popular hashtags in the ElasticSearch database

 #### research.txt

-Initial research for the Instagram API.
+Initial research for the Instagram API